 Regarding the Company’s main officers (including the CEO and the Company’s key staff), in 2017, the Board approved a variable compensation plan, seeking to align their performance with the Company’s strategic plans and establish a clear and direct link between the creation of value for shareholders and the covered employees’ compensation.

 xiii.
-The Board should ensure a comprehensive risk management system allowing the management and the Board to direct the Company towards its strategic goals efficiently.
+The Board should ensure a comprehensive risk management system allowing the management and the Board to direct the Company toward its strategic goals efficiently.

 xv.
-The Board’s Audit Committee will be made up of qualified and highly-experienced members and should exercise its functions transparently and independently.
+The Board’s Audit Committee will comprise qualified and highly-experienced members and should exercise its functions transparently and independently.

 xvi.
 The Board should establish appropriate procedures to ensure the external auditors’ independent and effective performance.